MattHua04/STAR_WARS/README.md

 ## Requirements

+Default Run:
+* To run this project successfully using the default implementation, ensure the wiring and SD card requirements are met
+* Then just drag and drop the [P2-2.bin](BUILD/LPC1768/ARMC6/P2-2.bin) file onto an MBED LPC1768 and power cycle to start running the game

 General Wiring:
 * Pin numbers for all hardware components are provided in [hardware.cpp](utilities/hardware/hardware.cpp)
 * Any pins marked for the opponent are not necessary for single-player modes